What is PAYE tax?

 PAYE is the most common tax system used to tax employees.
-Your employer takes the amount due from your salary and pays directly to HMRC.
+Your employer takes the amount due from your salary and pays directly to HMRC (Her Majesty’s Revenue and Customs).
 This means the money is deducted automatically and the remaining (NET) amount is paid into your bank account.
 National Insurance and student loan repayments are deducted in a similar way to your PAYE tax.
 PAYE ensures that you have the right amount of tax deductions taken according to HMRC’s records.

 Being self-employed makes paying taxes more difficult, as you will be responsible for submitting tax returns directly to HMRC.
 Along with keeping accurate financial records throughout the tax year.
 Learn more about self-employment and PAYE as you read on.